Konya Metro

 The Konya Metro is an under construction rapid transit system for the Turkish city of Konya.
 Construction of the Metro began in May 2020.
 The Metro will have 1 line with 22 stations.
-Operation is slated to begin in 2023.

 Background

 Plans for a metro system in Konya were first discussed in 2015, with a feasibility study completed the following year.
 Planners and city leaders in Konya have stated that traffic will be seriously affected by the construction of the Konya Metro.
 Konya's Municipal Government has stated that they are trying to minimize this problem by opening new and widening existing roads.
 In order to ease the traffic due to the metro construction, Celaleddin Karatay Street will be added to Karatay district and İsmail Ketenci Street to Meram district.
 Once completed, the Metro is expected to reduce traffic congestion on city streets.

 Financing for the project is being provided by the Ministry of Transport and Infrastructure (Turkey).